BillZaumen/bzdev/docs/index.md

 ```

 to copy the GPG key used to sign files in the archive.
 To verify that
-the correct key was downloaded, run
+the correct key was downloaded, one can run

 ```
 gpg --show-keys BZDev.gpg